yaybu/yaybu/sphinx/tutorial.rst

 resources.

 We provide 3 attributes for our Execute resource.
-Everything has to have a unique name, and Execute has to have a command to execute.
+Everything has to have a unique :py:meth:`yaybu.resources.system.Execute.name`, and Execute has to have a :py:meth:`yaybu.resources.system.Execute.command` to execute.
 We can also specify a :py:meth:`yaybu.resources.system.Execute.creates` attribute.
 This is a way of making sure our command is only executed once.

 Lets use our recipe in `mybox.yay`::